 Complications associated with PROM include:

-- Chorioamnionitis: Chorioamnionitis is inflammation and infection of the placenta and fetal membranes.
+- Chorioamnionitis: Chorioamnionitis is inflammation and infection of the placenta and fetal membranes, caused by bacteria ascending into the uterus from the vagina or occasionally the colon.

 - Death of the baby